 The comprehensive Brainbox Initiative Research Challenge prize will provide one lucky early or mid-career researcher with everything they need to complete their proposed proof of principle or pilot study, enabling them to boost and promote their CV and research profile, develop new research and non-invasive brain stimulation skills, and forge valuable new networking connections.

 In full, the winner will be supported with:

 - A loan of specialist non-invasive brain stimulation and/or imaging equipment, courtesy of Brainbox Ltd, for a period of up to 3 months;

 - Expert technical help and product support from the Brainbox team of product and application specialists;

-- Plus many other opportunities to raise their profile in this area
+- Plus many other opportunities to promote and raise visibility of their research profile.

 Mirja Steinbrenner, MD, is a Clinical Research Fellow at King’s College London.

 Her award winning research uses transcrancial electrical stimulation (tES) techniques to explore the ‘Reduction of cerebral excitation through combination of GSR biofeedback and tDCS’.

 Read our initial interview with Mirja here.
 Mirja will be joining us at the Brainbox Initiative Conference 2020 to talk about the progress that she has made with her research project.